nasa/cumulus/docs/integrator-guide/create-cumulus-data-mgmt-types.md

 * Copy and paste or fill in the collection JSON object form.

 ![Screenshot of Add Collection form](assets/cd_add_collection.png)

+* Once you submit the form, you should be able to verify your new collection in the list.

 ### Create A Rule